BGoodes/proxi-chat/README.md

  * Improve the graphical interface.
  * Enable account management (adding a database).
  * Write documentation on modding.
- * Move backend from node and express to bun and Hono.
- * Init a Vite TS project
  * ...

 ## License